About AARI

 The Problem We're Solving

-The infrastructure skills gap is real, it's growing, and it disproportionately affects underrepresented communities.
+The technical opportunity gap is real, it is growing, and it disproportionately affects underrepresented communities.

 80%